 FOREST GROVE, Ore. – Paige Jensen and Kaila Johnson scored a dozen points apiece and the Pacific Boxers cruised to a 57-41 Northwest Conference victory over the visiting Linfield Wildcats Saturday evening at the Stoller Center.

 Jensen, a second team all-NWC pick in 2011-12 who the NWC in rebounding at 10.8 per game, collared 10 boards to complete a double-double.

-Katelyn Henson (Soph., Camas, Wash.) led the ‘Cats in scoring with 11 points and Tegan Grunwald (Fr., Philomath, Ore.) contributed a career-high nine points in her first start.
-Kaely Maltman (Jr., Sandy, Ore.) was limited to three points but nonetheless grabbed a team-high 10 rebounds.
+Katelyn Henson (Jr., Camas, Wash.) led the ‘Cats in scoring with 11 points and Tegan Grunwald contributed a career-high nine points in her first start.
+Kaely Maltman (Sr., Sandy, Ore.) was limited to three points but nonetheless grabbed a team-high 10 rebounds.
 Linfield dropped its fifth straight contest to drop to 1-10 on the season and 0-5 in NWC play.

-In the early going, point guard Taylor Solomon (Soph., Kirkland, Wash.) ignited Linfield’s offense with two buckets from long range on consecutive possessions, and the ‘Cats were out to an early 6-0 lead.
+In the early going, point guard Taylor Solomon (Jr., Kirkland, Wash.) ignited Linfield’s offense with two buckets from long range on consecutive possessions, and the ‘Cats were out to an early 6-0 lead.

 Pacific (10-4, 3-3 NWC) started the game ice cold from the floor, missing its first five shots.
 Jensen sunk a jumper to snap Linfield’s 8-0 run and get the Boxers on the board five minutes into the game.

 After Alex Pfefferle hit a three, Grunwald responded with a three of her own and stretched Linfield’s advantage out to 11-5.
 The ‘Cats couldn’t pull away from the Boxers moving through the middle part of the first, as a pair of free throws from Aunhea Wall cut the spread to four, 13-9.